Last Modified: 29 Feb 2016

 Drive time - 6-8 hours (depending on the time spent at Fatehpur Sikri).

-On Day 14 we will have a full day exploring the sites of Jaipur on the truck with our local guide.
+On the following day we will have a full day exploring the sites of Jaipur on the truck with our local guide.
 Whilst in Jaipur there will also be the option for an early morning or late afternoon hot air balloon ride over the city.

 In Jaipur we will stay in a comfortable local hotel.